anomalylabs/encrypted-field-type/documentation/general/output.md

 # Output

+This field type returns the encrypted value by default.

+If `auto_decrypt` is enabled the value will be decrypted by default as well.

 ### Decrypted

-The decrypted method returns the decrypted value.
+Returns the decrypted value.

 ```
 // Twig usage
 {{ entry.example.decrypted }}

-// API Usage
+// API usage
 $entry->example->decrypted;
 ```

 ### Hash

-The hash method returns a secure hash of the **decrypted** value.
+Returns a secure hash of the **decrypted** value.

 ```
 // Twig usage
 {{ entry.example.hash }}

-// API Usage
+// API usage
 $entry->example->hash;
 ```